2gatherproject/decentralized-social-apps-guide/README.md

 * [Ricochet Refresh](https://github.com/blueprint-freespeech/ricochet-refresh/tree/main) - Ricochet Refresh is the new updated version of [Ricochet](https://github.com/ricochet-im/ricochet), supported by Blueprint for Free Speech.
 Ricochet is anonymous, metadata-resistant instant messaging
 * [Quiet](https://github.com/TryQuiet/quiet) - A private, p2p alternative to Slack and Discord built on Tor & IPFS
 * [Textile Photos](https://github.com/textileio/photos) - A photo sharing app using Textile (See below)
+* [Veilid Chat](https://veilid.com/chat/) - VeilidChat is a demo of the Veilid framework and protocol working.
 * [Vocdoni](https://blog.vocdoni.io/vocdoni-technical-overview-v1/) - A voting and collaboration platform, affiliated with Aragon, on an Ethereum compatible sidechain